-Relocatable buildings for healthcare applications are designed and constructed to uncompromising standards of quality.
+Relocatable buildings for healthcare applications are

+designed and constructed to uncompromising standards of quality.
 A customer's new clinic, hospital extension, laboratory, diagnostic center, MRI unit, dentist office, or other medical facility can be open for business and serving communities in as little as a few days.
-Is your interest in serving patients as quickly as possible in the most-safe and aesthetically pleasing environments available?
 These facilities offer quick, quiet, safe, and clean buildings with an unlimited choice of interior décor and furniture and equipment leasing.